Spanish submarine Peral: Construction

 On 25 April 1887, the submarine's construction was finally approved by the government; the keel was laid down on La Carraca on 7 October, although work did not start until two weeks later.
 Nevertheless, the submarine had already undergone a number of modifications: Peral's original 1885 model conceived of a 61-ton submarine, 18.8 m long, with a beam of 2.52 m and a single 40 shp electric motor for a single shaft.
 The submarine Peral began in 1887 had a length of more than 22 m, a beam of 2.87 m, a draft of 2.76 m, two 30 shp electric motors geared to twin screws, and a displacement of 77 tons surfaced and 85 submerged.

 Air regeneration in the interior of the submarine was accomplished by an auxiliary 6 hp engine, which passed the air through a sodium hydroxide purifier to eliminate CO_{2} exhaled by the crew.
 In addition, the pump injected oxygen when needed.
 The same engine which circulated air also drove the bailing pump.

-The submarine dived by means of the "depth's device" which drove two shafts of vertical axes located at both ends of the hull, moved by two 4 hp electrical motors to submerge or surface, and to maintain horizontal stability submerged.
-The ballast tanks had a storage capacity of 8 tons, and were used to stabilize the submarine.
-In order to navigate, Peral used a bronze magnetic needle installed in the ceiling of the turret.
-The design avoided any electrical interference.
-He also devised a periscope, a fixed tube on the turret; by using a series of prisms, it projected the outside world to within the submarine.
+The submarine's dive and stability was controlled through a complex "depth control apparatus".
+This enabled precise stability and depth control which was assisted by two small, automatic, vertically mounted propellers powered by 4 hp electrical motors, at both ends of the hull.
+The ballast tanks had a water storage capacity of 8 tonnes, which was filled with water or pumped with air to reduce or increase buoyancy.
+In order to navigate, Peral used a bronze magnetic needle installed in the ceiling of the turret to avoid electrical interference.
+He also devised a periscope; a fixed tube on the turret that guided exterior light onto a reflecting table via a series of prisms.